Kentmere Reservoir: Operation

 There was a steady decline in the number of mills using water power.
 James Cropper & Company became the largest user when they opened a paper mill at Bowston in 1880, as they then owned a total fall of 51 ft.
 With the other large mills closing or turning to steam power, they became the only contributor to the Commissioners, and effectively owned the reservoir.
 They have funded the maintenance costs since then.

-The Reservoir (Safety Provisions) Act 1930 required reservoirs to be inspected, and the Commissioners asked E. C. Oakes, the water engineer from Preston Corporation to carry out their assessment in 1933.
+The Reservoirs (Safety Provisions) Act 1930 required reservoirs to be inspected, and the commissioners asked E. C. Oakes, the water engineer from Preston Corporation to carry out their assessment in 1933.
 He reported that there was some subsidence, there were leaks in the clay core and at least one of the 24 in outlet pipes through the dam was broken.
 Repairs were carried out, with all of the outlet pipes being renewed, and as the valve in the valve house was no longer operational, a new valve was installed on the upstream side of the dam, with control rods running up the stone cladding of the dam to a control wheel on its crest.

 One unexpected consequence of moving the control valve to the upstream side of the dam was that the rectangular culvert which carried water between the reservoir and the original cut-off valve well, near the core of the dam, was now pressurised in a way for which it had not been designed, and the entrance to the culvert collapsed in 1964.
 A repair was made by welding oil drums together to form a circular tube, and then grouting the gap around the outside of the tube with concrete, to form a circular concrete pipe.
 As the steel drums corroded away, it became clear that not all the voids had been filled, and further grouting was carried out in 1977.
 In the 120 years since its construction, the clay core had consolidated, lowering its top to a point where water could soak through the fill above it, which might cause slippage of the downstream face of the dam.
 Rather than restoring the core to its former level, a new spillway was cut into the existing spillway.
 It was 45 ft long, and lowered the maximum water level by 3.5 ft.
 This reduced the storage capacity from 280 e6impgal to 220 e6impgal.